uber-go/fx/README.md

-* Implement a top-level function, conforming to the `rpc.CreateThriftServiceFunc` signature (`uberfx/modules/rpc/thrift.go` that returns a `thrift.Service` YARPC implementation from the handler (if using the Thrift encoding):
+* Implement a top-level function, conforming to the `rpc.CreateThriftServiceFunc` signature (`uberfx/modules/rpc/thrift.go` that returns a `[]transport.Registrant` YARPC implementation from the handler:

 ```go
 func NewMyServiceHandler(svc service.Host) ([]transport.Registrant, error) {